Best Oil Based Primer for Sprayers

 Before you get started with any painting project, a couple layers of primer are generally necessary.
 Primer allows the paint to apply with better consistency, offering a smoother and flatter surface for a better end result.
 Don’t forget to stir your paint thoroughly with a paint mixer drill attachment so that its completely mixed before starting.

-Why Should I use an Oil Based Primer?
+Why Should I Use an Oil-Based Primer?

 PRO TIP